 Obstructive Sleep Apnea, more commonly referred to as OSA, is an incredibly under-diagnosed illness.
 It’s estimated to affect 22 million Americans, but it’s also thought that around 80% of sleep apnea cases are undiagnosed.
 This means that as many as 110 million people may be suffering from it.
 While many people use obstructive sleep apnea treatment options like CPAP machines, these aren’t always the most effective choice.
 There are other, more effective treatment options available.

-The team from South Florida Sinus and Allergy Center is here to help you explore sleep apnea treatment without CPAP machines.
+The team from Florida Sinus & Snoring Specialists is here to help you explore sleep apnea treatment without CPAP machines.
 Learn all of your options below!

 Sleep Apnea 101